Skip to content

 TypeDoc, zero config

-Point Ardo at your TypeScript source and it generates linked API reference pages.
-Interfaces, types, functions, classes.
-No plugins to install.
+Point Ardo at your TypeScript source and generate linked API reference pages during the docs build.
+Interfaces, types, functions, and classes stay close to the code.

 Type-safe routes